Posted on Saturday 1st of August 2020 03:11:09 PM

 The new Muslims must be treated like the new immigrants, with respect.
 And if you see that they're being treated like immigrants, you have to take a step back and recognize their humanity.

 "The way you treat them, they will treat you.
 If they're being abused, if they're being discriminated against, you have to say to them, 'Listen, I have the same problems.
 I'm human, and I'm just like you.
 Why don't you leave me alone for a while?'"
 This is why I think we should talk to them openly, without any shame or shameful sentimentality.
 The Muslim Women's Association of Toronto is calling for an end to the discrimination that's directed at them as they enter into a marriage.
 If you don't like it, you can leave.
 "Our culture is built around what we think we're supposed to do.
 And for us, it's something that we have to do.
-We are the chosen people and we are being forced to become a minority in this country and they are not doing it in a way that is positive.
+We are the chosen people and we are being forced to become a minority in this uae girls country and they are not doing it in a way that is positive.
 And I think it's just a shame because we're not the ones who have to do it," said Shabnam Shazib, a Muslim woman from Toronto.
 Shazib is the director of the Muslim Women's Association of Toronto.
 The Association has been trying for years to gain acceptance from the larger Canadian Muslim community.
 They're pushing to get more funding for programs and services for women and girls.
 Shabnam Shazib and her husband, Hameed Alvi, were married in a sharia court, not a church or synagogue.
 The decision was made by a judge who was a non-Muslim.
-The couple were never allowed to go to a mosque for their wedding ceremony and their wedding ring was not even asalamalakum response taken away.
-The decision not to marry in a mosque is one of dating sites in sacramento the most important things that Shazib and Alvi did.
+The couple were never allowed to go to a mosque for their wedding ceremony and their wedding ring was not even taken away.
+The decision not to marry in a mosque is one of the most important things that Shazib and Alvi did.
 As you will see in the videos below, the process is not easy for non-Muslims to understand.
 Shazib says that she was allowed to stay at a hotel and was even allowed to take a bath.
-The malaysia cupid couple is now getting ready to have their first child.
+The sex dating bristol couple is now getting ready to have their first child.
 They have three daughters, one son and a daughter-in-law.
 Shazib and Alvi are not alone in having this experience.
 In fact, as a non-Muslim who has traveled to Muslim countries, I can testify that there are many different types of Muslims around the world who are married to muslims in the same way that Shazib and Alvi are married.
 For more information about non-Muslim married muslims, check out the articles in this guide.
 If you want to know more about the marriage process in other Muslim countries, check out this article.

 To help clarify some of these claims, I was able to speak with a number of the women who have gone through conversion.
 I have edited their stories to remove their names, and to remove references to their conversion being compulsory or forced.

-"My name is Lina and I'm 23.
-I've been living in New York City for the last eight months, and I've german blonde women been on the road since January 2013, travelling all over the US for concerts and gigs.
-I've been married to the husband of the same age since I was 14, but we haven't had a child yet.
-We met through mutual friends and we decided to get married, not only because he was a big fan of my music, but because he was from the same town as us and we wanted to live together in a big house together.
+"My name is sweedish men Lina and I'm 23.
+I've been living in New York City for the last eight months, and I've been on the road since January 2013, travelling all over the US for concerts and gigs.
+I've been married to the husband of the same muslims marriage age since I was 14, but we haven't had a child yet.
+We met through mutual friends and we decided to get married, not only because he was a big fan of my music, but because he was from the same town as us and we wanted to live together indian matrimonial sites in canada in a big house together.
 I know I have to say this but, we met his parents when he was 12 and we just fell in love."
 "My name is Nisha.
 I'm 23, and I'm the one in the middle of the family.
-It was in the past few years I've grown up and started seeing people with different skin colors.
+It was vivastreet pakistani in the past few years I've grown up and started seeing people with different skin colors.
 I was never interested in a gay marriage but my parents wanted me to find a marriage partner and I wanted my sister and me to live together as a family.
 We're very close and we're very close with our parents.
 I have a big family, and I want our family to stay together.
 That's what I've been going for since my first day I met him."
 "My name is Aris.